AndrewSirenko/aws-ebs-csi-driver/docs/design.md

 Note that there are some issues:

 - Kubernetes can change its mind at any time.
 E.g. a user that wanted to run a pod on the node in the example got impatient so he deleted the pod at step 4.
 In this case csi-attacher will call ControllerUnpublishVolume(vol1, nodeA) to &quot;cancel&quot; the attachment request.
-It&#39;s up to the driver to do the right thing - e.g. wait until the volume is attached and then issue detach() and wait until the volume is detached and \*then\* return from
+It&#39;s up to the ebs-plugin to do the right thing - e.g. wait until the volume is attached and then issue detach() and wait until the volume is detached and \*then\* return from
 - Note that Kubernetes may time out waiting for ControllerUnpublishVolume too.
 In this case, it will keep calling it until it gets confirmation from the driver that the volume has been detached (i.e. until ebs-plugin returns either success or non-timeout error) or it needs the volume attached to the node again (and it will call ControllerPublishVolume in that case).
 - The same applies to NodeStage and NodePublish calls (&quot;mount device, mount volume&quot;).
 These are typically much faster than attach/detach, still they must be idempotent when it comes to timeouts.

-In summary, always check that if the required operation has already been done
+In summary, always check that if the required operation has already been done.

 ### Restarts